govex/performance-management-getting-started/align-data.md

 Once the principal and the department leads have settled on the strategic framework and have set goals, it is time to align data with the city’s goals.
 Throughout the data uploading process when historical data is transferred to performance management software or a dashboard, the performance management team will have the ability to map the data to the goals the data supports, and the departments that are responsible for the activities that will advance those goals.
 The first data uploaded to the performance management dashboard will likely be what was gathered at the inception of this process.
 It should be data that already exists and is reasonably well organized.

+### Identify Metrics and KPIs

 As you collect your data, keep in mind that performance management data can be organized into operational data and subject matter data.

 * *Operational Data*  is typically collected across multiple organizations, such as financial or human resources data.
 * *Subject Matter Data* tells leadership about the performance of various programs, such as average length of stay in juvenile detention or third grade reading test scores.

-### Identify Output and Outcome Metrics, KPIs

-Understanding the difference between an output measure and an outcome measure is important in developing meaningful goals.
+Understanding the difference between an output metric and an outcome metric is important in developing meaningful goals as well.

-* *Output measure*: measures a quantity, volume, or production value of data
+* *Output metric* measures a quantity, volume, or production value of data
-* *Outcome measure*: measures impact that data has on a desired result
+* *Outcome metric*: measures impact that data has on a desired result

-A city’s goals may have one prevailing metric, but several outcome metrics, that provide insight on how the government or department is performing relative to the prevailing metric.
+A city’s goals should have one prevailing metric, known as a [Key Performance Indicator (KPI)](glossary.md), and may have several additional metrics that provide insight on how the government or department is performing relative to the KPI.

 ### Selecting First Datasets